AWhetter/pathseq/doc/source/format.rst

 .. figure:: /_static/loose_name_breakdown.svg
    :class: solid-background
+   :width: 90%

 In addition, ranges can be placed anywhere in the sequence string.
-The placement of the range in the strings creates three varieties of loose sequence strings, based where the ranges are placed in the string.
+The placement of the range in the strings creates three varieties of loose sequence strings, based on where the ranges are placed in the string.

 The ranges can be at the start of the sequence string:

 .. figure:: /_static/starts_name_breakdown.svg
    :class: solid-background
+   :width: 90%

-Ranges can be inside the sequence string:
+The ranges can be inside the sequence string:

 .. figure:: /_static/loose_name_breakdown.svg
    :class: solid-background
+   :width: 90%

-Finally, ranges can be at the end of the sequence string:
+Finally, the ranges can be at the end of the sequence string:

 .. figure:: /_static/ends_name_breakdown.svg
    :class: solid-background
+   :width: 90%

 .. warning::

-   The fact that strings of arbitrary characters can exist either side of the frame ranges means that a valid file sequence can always be parsed both as a list of arbitrary characters and as a set of ranges surrounded by arbitrary characters.
+   Because the stem or suffix are allowed to be empty, the loose format is ambiguous.
+   For example, ``#.tar.gz`` could be represented as a sequence where the range starts the string and has a blank stem, or the range starts the string and has a stem of "tar", or the range is in the string and has a blank stem and prefix.

    Therefore the loose format can only make a best guess at how to interpret a sequence string.
+   The strict format can be parsed consistently.

 .. attention:: Hidden file sequences (starting with .)